gabrielzhouyy/pokemontrivia/README.md

 ## Grade levels

 There are 4 difficulty levels.
-Assign players in the Professor Oak admin:
+Players can change their difficulty at any time via the dropdown in the Pokédex header.
+Admin can also set it per player in Professor Oak.

 | Level | Difficulty |
 |-------|-----------|